tkellogg/mqtt-resource-directory/README.md

 * **PUT Request** - A PUBLISH message with the retained option set to `true` to a Resource Directory topic.
 * **GET Request** - A SUBSCRIBE message sent to a Resource Directory topic.
 Each topic pattern MUST NOT contain any wildcards, but a singe GET request MAY contain multiple topic patterns.
 * **DELETE Request** - A PUBLISH message with the retained option set to `true` and an empty (zero byte) payload to a Resource Directory topic.

+### 2.1 Anotomy of a GET request

+A GET request is a SUBSCRIBE message sent to a Resource Directory topic.
+Each topic pattern MUST NOT contain any wildcards, so it will only retrieve a single PUBLISH message.
+However, a SUBSCRIBE message MAY contain many topic subscriptions, but the client will still know exactly how many PUBLISH messages to listen for.

+When the client receives all expected messages, it SHOULD send a UNSUBSCRIBE message to terminate the GET request.
+If the client has not received one (1) or more expected messages after thirty (30) seconds, it MAY send an UNSUBSCRIBE message to terminate the request.

 3. Simple Directory Discovery